GoogleChrome/web.dev/src/site/content/en/blog/model-viewer/index.md

 use any web component, much less `<model-viewer>`.

 In this article, I will show you things that are particular to `<model-viewer>`.
-If you're interested in learning more about web components [webcomponents.org](https://www.webcomponents.org/) is a good place to start.
+If you're interested in learning more about web components, [webcomponents.org](https://www.webcomponents.org/) is a good place to start.

 ## What can &lt;model-viewer> do?